DamoM73/turtle_vid_tute/lesson_3.md

     my_ttl.left(120)
 ```

-What values did we change?
-What do those numbers represent?
+What values did we change and what do those numbers represent?

-- `4` &rarr; `3` representing the number sides
+- `4` &rarr; `3` representing the number sides.
-- `100` &rarr; `200` representing the length of the sides
+- `100` &rarr; `200` representing the length of the sides.
-- `90` &rarr; `120` representing the degrees the Turtle has to turn
+- `90` &rarr; `120` representing the degrees the Turtle has to turn.

-If I wanted to make a hexagon, or any other shape, you would need to change these values each time.
+If I wanted to make a hexagon, or any other shape, I would need to change these values each time.

-In programming these are called *magic numbers*.
-A *magic number* is a literal value that appears in a program.
+In programming these are called **magic numbers**.
+A magic number is a hard coded value that appears in a program.

 Magic numbers are not good.
-If someone else was to look at my code, they would have to work out what the `3`, `200` and `120` meant.
-Additionally, if my program drew 1000 squares, and I wanted to change them all to triangles, I would have to make 3000 edits.
+If someone else were to look at my code, they would need to work out what the `3`, `200` and `120` meant.
+Additionally, if my program drew 1000 squares, and I wanted to change them 1000 to triangles, I would have to make 3000 edits.

+---

-To write better code we remove the *magic numbers* by giving them labels called *variables*.
+To write better code we remove magic numbers by giving them labels called **variables**.

 Adjust your code in **lesson_3_pt_1.py** to match the code below.

 ```python
 import turtle